NeurodataWithoutBorders/nwb-guide/docs/tutorials/dataset_publication.rst

 DANDI Upload
 ------------
 You’ll need to specify your DANDI API keys if you haven’t uploaded from the GUIDE before.
-These keys are unique between the Main and Staging instance.
+These keys are unique between the Main and Staging servers.

 .. figure:: ../assets/tutorials/dandi/api-tokens.png
   :align: center